antoshkaplus/Opt_PathDefence/doc/ideas.md

 * coverage is a good idea but scoring should be different some how we need to include coverage with some special function so it won't participate sometimes

+* need to connect global and current coverage.. get most out of it involves simulations for future